 A eulogy is typically included as part of the funeral service.
 They’re an insightful look back on the life and legacy of your deceased loved one.

 Writing a eulogy for your friend or family member reminds you of their contribution while on Earth as well as their impact on those around them.
-It’s a great way to honor them on their birthday.
+Post it to their online memorial page to honor them on their birthday.

 57. Read a book